xopto/pyxopto/docs/source/mcvox/material.rst

 :py:class:`~xopto.mcvox.mcmaterial.material.Materials` produce an informative human-readable output when used with the :py:func:`print` builtin.

-Applying :py:func:`print` to an individual material (instances of :py:class:`~xopto.mcvox.mcmaterial.material.Material`) will produce the following output:
+Applying :py:func:`print` to a material (instance of :py:class:`~xopto.mcvox.mcmaterial.material.Material`) will produce the following output: